angus-tests/lisa/README.md

 ##  Dummy Servers

 The `tests/dummies` package contains two dummy servers that can be used to test the application.
-They are both configured with a single health endpoint to run on ports `5001` and `5002`
+They are both configured with a version and health endpoint to run on ports `5001` and `5002`

 ### Run the dummy servers